-Version 1 and version 2 CRLs MUST be supported.
+- Version 1 and version 2 CRLs MUST be supported.

-Multiple certification authority (CA) certificates with the same subject and public key, but with overlapping validity periods, MUST be supported.

-Version 2 attribute certificates SHOULD be supported, and version 1 attributes certificates MUST NOT be used.

-The use of the MD2 digest algorithm for certificate signatures is discouraged, and security language was added.

-Clarified use of email address use in certificates.
-Certificates that do not contain an email address have no requirements for verifying the email address associated with the certificate.

-Receiving agents SHOULD display certificate information when displaying the results of signature verification.

-Receiving agents MUST NOT accept a signature made with a certificate that does not have the digitalSignature or nonRepudiation bit set.

-Clarifications for the interpretation of the key usage and extended key usage extensions.

-1.5.
-Changes since S/MIME v3.1
+- Multiple certification authority (CA) certificates with the same subject and public key, but with overlapping validity periods, MUST be supported. - Version 2 ACs SHOULD be supported, and version 1 ACs MUST NOT be used. - The use of the MD2 digest algorithm for certificate signatures is discouraged, and security language was added. - Clarified email address use in certificates.
+Certificates that do not contain an email address have no requirements for verifying the email address associated with the certificate. - Receiving agents SHOULD display certificate information when displaying the results of signature verification. - Receiving agents MUST NOT accept a signature made with a certificate that does not have at least one of the digitalSignature or nonRepudiation bits set. - Added clarifications for the interpretation of the key usage and extended key usage extensions. - 1.5.
+Changes from S/MIME v3.1 to S/MIME v3.2

+This section reflects the changes that were made when S/MIME v3.2 was released.
+The language of RFC 2119 ("MUST", "SHOULD", etc.) used for S/MIME v3.1 may have been superseded in later versions.

+Note that the section numbers listed here (e.g., "Section 6") are from [RFC5750].
-Conventions Used in This Document: Moved to Section 1.2.
-Added definitions for SHOULD+, SHOULD-, and MUST-.

-Section 1.1: Updated ASN.1 definition and reference.

-- Added text about v3.1 RFCs.
-Section 1.3: - Section 3: Aligned email address text with RFC 5280.
-Updated note to indicate emailAddress IA5String upper bound is 255 characters.
+- Moved "Conventions Used in This Document" to Section 1.2.
+Added definitions for SHOULD+, SHOULD-, and MUST-. - Section 1.1: Updated ASN.1 definition and reference. - Section 1.3: Added text about v3.1 RFCs. - Section 3: Aligned email address text with RFC 5280.
+Updated note to indicate that the emailAddress IA5String upper bound is 255 characters.
 Added text about matching email addresses. - Section 4.2: Added text to indicate how S/MIME agents locate the correct user certificate.

 - Section 4.3: RSA with SHA-256 (PKCS #1 v1.5) added as MUST; DSA with SHA-256 added as SHOULD+; RSA with SHA-1, DSA with SHA-1, and RSA with MD5 changed to SHOULD-; and RSASSA-PSS with SHA-256 added as SHOULD+.
-Updated key sizes and changed pointer to PKIX RFCs. - Section 4.4.1: Aligned with PKIX on use of basic constraints extension in CA certificates.
-Clarified which extension is used to constrain end entities from using their keys to perform issuing authority operations. - Section 5: Updated security considerations. - Section 7: Moved references from Appendix B to Section 6.
-Updated the references. - Appendix A: Moved Appendix A to Appendix B. Added Appendix A to move S/MIME v2 Certificate Handling to Historic Status. - 2.
-CMS Options
+Updated key sizes and changed pointer to PKIX RFCs. - Section 4.4.1: Aligned with PKIX on the use of a basicConstraints extension in CA certificates.
+Clarified which extension is used to constrain end entities from using their keys to perform issuing-authority operations. - Section 5: Updated security considerations. - Section 6: Moved references from Appendix A of RFC 3850 to this section.
+Updated the references. - Appendix A: Added Appendix A to move S/MIME v2 Certificate Handling to Historic status. - 1.6.
+Changes since S/MIME 3.2